passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 Perhaps she should find out.

 That was one thing to explore.
-Another was Mahl's darkness, abilities, and mission.
+Another was {{Mahl}}'s darkness, abilities, and mission.
 Especially, his ability to conceal his darkness at all times – or almost.
 That was interesting for two reasons.